craigalder/N741interactive/Homework5_Final.md

                              "Ages 61-70",
                              "Ages 71-100"))
 ```

-Using this dataset, and today's demos complete the following tasks:

 1. Make a table of non-parametric statistics (median and IQR) for the number of days and duration grouped by `sex`.
 You'll be using `summarise()` from the `dplyr` package.
 For a given variable `x` you'll use `median(x, na.rm=TRUE)`, `quantile(x, 0.25, na.rm=TRUE)`, and `quantile(x, 0.75, na.rm=TRUE)`.
 Give the table a title using the `caption=` option and update the column names with something nice using the `col.names=` option in the `knitr::kable()` command.